Harvey Achziger

 Harvey Walter Achziger (August 8, 1931 – May 15, 2022) was an American businessman and former professional football player.
 Achziger played for the Hamilton Tiger-Cats in Hamilton, Ontario, Canada, with whom he won the Grey Cup in 1957.

-Achziger studied agriculture and played college football at Colorado State University, then known as Colorado A&M. Achziger was an All-American in 1952 and was later drafted to the National Football League (NFL) by the Philadelphia Eagles.
+Achziger studied agriculture and played college football at Colorado State University, then known as Colorado A&M. Achziger was an All-American in 1952 and was later drafted to the National Football League (NFL) by the Philadelphia Eagles in the 26th round of the 1953 NFL draft.
 He was inducted into the school's Sports Hall of Fame in November 2012.

 After a knee injury ended his football career, Achziger moved to Sumter, South Carolina where he works in the family business.
 He is a father of two and has one grandchild.

 Achziger was inducted to the Colorado State University Athletics Hall of Fame in 2012.

 Achziger died in Sumter, South Carolina on May 15, 2022, at the age of 90.